vutechcrew/GitHooks/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure that your Pull Request title provides a meaningful description of the changes you have made
+1. Ensure that your Pull Request title provides a meaningful description of the changes you have made.
-2. Ensure that your Pull request description provides the details of these changes and why you made them
+2. Ensure that your Pull request description provides the details of these changes and why you made them.
-3. Ensure that the [README.md](README.md) has been updated to reflect your changes
+3. Ensure that the [README.md](README.md) has been updated to reflect your changes.
+4. If you've created any new hooks, add them to the `additional_files` variable in [the Shellcheck Action](.github/workflows/ShellCheck.yml).
+This is necessary since the hooks don't end in a shell extension.
-4. Ensure that the ShellCheck action (which should run automatically against your PR) doesn't report any errors.
+5. Ensure that the ShellCheck action (which should run automatically against your PR) doesn't report any errors.
 Correct any errors that occur.
-5. Wait for one of the organization admins to review (and hopefully approve) your PR.
+6. Wait for one of the organization admins to review (and hopefully approve) your PR.
 Please be patient - this isn't our full-time job!

 ## Code of Conduct